JLINC DID Method Specification

 The DID document MUST contain the following properties:

-id: the jlinx DID that is the subject of this document
+id: the jlinc DID that is the subject of this document

 incp: an ISO 8601 formatted timestamp with milliseconds denoting the DID’s inception time